Chinese doctors 'using plasma therapy' on COVID-19 patients

 READ: Scientists race to develop vaccine for new coronavirus

+"So it must be given at the right time, because it mops up the virus in the system, and it just gives the new patient's immune system a vital push at the time it needs it.
+But it has to be carefully timed and it's not always successful."

+Ryan added: "So it is a very important area of discovery, and I believe they are starting trials on that in China.
+But it is a very valid way to explore therapeutics, especially when we don't have vaccines and we don't have specific antivirals."

-As well as using plasma therapies, which harness antibodies in the blood of someone who has fought off the viral infection, doctors are also trying antiviral drugs licensed for use against other infections to see if they might help.
+As well as using plasma therapies, the Chinese doctors are also trying antiviral drugs licensed for use against other infections to see if they might help.

 BOOKMARK THIS: Our comprehensive coverage of COVID-19 and its development